stephen-hqxu/superterrainplus/README.md

 This section contains source code and libraries that are not dependencies of this project but they are where ideas and inspirations are taken from.

-For academic style references with *BibTex*, check out the project dissertation as linked above.
+For academic style *BibTex* references, check out the project dissertation as linked above.

 Please contact the project maintainer *Stephen Xu*(stephen.hqxu@gmail.com) if you find your publication is being used but not listed below.